Medication Use and Car Accidents

 The results demonstrated that many different psychotropic medications can increase someone's risk of being involved in a car accident.
 This is because many of these medications can impair their driving ability by clouding their judgment, slowing their reflexes, and impairing their ability to see and hear what is going on around them.
 Those who have car accidents while on these medications are still at risk of suffering severe injuries.

-Furthermore, the study indicates that there were some limitations that need to be addressed.
+Furthermore, the study indicates that some limitations need to be addressed.
 Much of the patient population on these medications are older individuals whose driving skills may have deteriorated over time with age.
-This means that it can be hard to tell if their issues are related to the medications that they are taking or due to the natural aging process.
+This means that it can be hard to tell if their issues are related to the medications they are taking or due to the natural aging process.
 This should be addressed in future studies.

 The video below explains how some common over-the-counter medications can impair your driving ability.Sacramento Car Accident Lawyer